RazerMS/Shopping-Cart-Plugins-RazerMS_ZenCart/README.md

 Notes
 -----

-MOLPay Sdn.
-Bhd. is not responsible for any problems that might arise from the use of this module.
+Razer Merchant Services is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
 Please backup any critical data before proceeding.
-For any query or assistance, please email support@molpay.com
+For any query or assistance, please email support-sa@razer.com

 Installations